Psalm 111

 10. Fearing YHWH is the beginning of wisdom;

-all who practise them have good insight.
+all who practice them have good insight.

 His praiseworthiness stands forever.